Get Inspired: How to get into Triathlon

 Karl Hunt went from faking asthma attacks in races at school and weighing in at over 17 stone, to representing Great Britain in the 40-44 age group at the Sprint team World Triathlon Final in just five years.

-The main triathlon season runs from May until September and there are loads of races to choose from - there are approximately 750 triathlon clubs in the UK with many of them offering taster sessions for people interested in taking up the sport.
+The main triathlon season runs from May until September and there are loads of races to choose from - there are over 750 triathlon clubs in the UK with many of them offering taster sessions for people interested in taking up the sport.
 You can find a comprehensive list of races via the British Triathlon event finder.

 Triathlon England's Go Tri scheme is a fun way to get a taste of the sport without breaking the bank.
 You'll also find training advice and tips about transitioning from one discipline to another on their website.
 Local pool-based races are a great introduction to the sport if you are a first timer.